Waling: Notable event

-Wonderful Waling Tourism Development Organization set up under the Office of the Executive of Waling Municipality of Syangja District organized "Waling 100: Ultimate Mountain Bike Challenge".
-It is designed to be one of the toughest one-day mountain bike event in the world, where the athletes completed the marathon within a time frame of ten hours.
-It was Supported by the Ministry of tourism of the Government of Nepal, Nepal Tourism Board, Ministry of Tourism of Gandaki Province and District Coordination Committee of Syangja- the event is jointly managed by Garauhsur Religious Tourism Center, Waling Chamber of Commerce and Waling Adventure Private Limited with support from Pokhara Mountain Bike Adventure, Borderlands Nepal and Rescue 3 South Asia.
+Wonderful Waling Tourism Development Organization, set up under the Office of the Executive of Waling Municipality of Syangja District, organized "Waling 100: Ultimate Mountain Bike Challenge".
+It is designed to be one of the toughest one-day mountain bike events in the world, where the athletes complete the marathon within a time frame of ten hours.
+It was supported by the Ministry of Tourism of the Government of Nepal, Nepal Tourism Board, Ministry of Tourism of Gandaki Province, and District Coordination Committee of Syangja- the event is jointly managed by Garauhsur Religious Tourism Center, Waling Chamber of Commerc,e and Waling Adventure Private Limited with support from Pokhara Mountain Bike Adventure, Borderlands Nepal and Rescue 3 South Asia.
 The 100 km adventure has a total ascent of 4000 meters.
 The lowest Point in the trail lies at 690 meters above sea level.
 Best described as a Triple Apex Trail, it rises twice to the highest points at 1590 meters above sea level with a 1580 meters peak in the middle.
 The organizers are planning to host the marathon annually as it boosts the flow of international tourists as well as promotes adventure tourism in Nepal.
 The winner of the marathon will be awarded with a cash prize of Five Lakh Nepali rupees and the opportunity to name the trail.
 The marathon is open to participation for athletes of all nationalities who are above 18 years of age.

 Canada's Curry Wallace and Nepal's Laxmi Magar won the first ever Waling 100: International Open Mountain Biking Marathon, in the male and female categories respectively, thus concluding the first-of-its-kind cycling event in March 2019.
-Wallace completed the 100-kilometre marathon held in Waling Municipality in six hours, 20 minutes and 58 seconds.
-In the female category, Laxmi Magar occupied the first position by completing the race in eight hours, nine minutes and 23 seconds.
+Wallace completed the 100-kilometre marathon held in Waling Municipality in six hours, 20 minutes, and 58 seconds.
+In the female category, Laxmi Magar occupied the first position by completing the race in eight hours, nine minutes, and 23 seconds.

 Dinkar Nepal, the organizer of the event, expressed his happiness as the marathon was successfully held without any disruption.
 "The marathon was smoothly conducted, and we have received a very good response from the athletes as well," he said.
-He also shared his eagerness to conduct such events in future.
-Among the participants, three were international athletes, five of them were from the Nepal Police, and three were from Nepal Armed Police Force.
+He also shared his eagerness to conduct such events in the future.
+Among the participants, three were international athletes, five were from the Nepal Police, and three were from the Nepal Armed Police Force.
 Dilip Khand, Mayor of Waling Municipality congratulated the organizers for conducting the marathon.
 "Such kind of races not only promote cultural tourism, but they can also be a hub to attract more tourists," he added.
-He said that the marathon will be held annually, and the municipality will focus on promoting the tourism and hospitality industry for sustainability of such events.
+He said that the marathon will be held annually, and the municipality will focus on promoting the tourism and hospitality industry for the sustainability of such events.